RaviTambade/TAP/FAQ.md

 </details>
 <details>
 <summary>I'm, completely new to coding.
 Where should I start?</summary>
 We recommend you start with our Free Intro to Coding Workshops.
 These three-hour workshops cover the basics of JavaScript and are a great first step for learning how to code.
 The course is created for people with little-to-no coding experience.
 You can also attend one of our monthly Info Sessions.
 Our Info Sessions give you a chance to meet Transflower mentors and alumni, review curriculum.
 [It is estimated that 85 million computer-programming jobs will be left unfilled by 2030](https://www.kornferry.com/insights/this-week-in-leadership/talent-crunch-future-of-work).
 TAP FullStck Developer bootcamps like ours help fill that gap much more quickly than colleges can.
-Our team will help you through the process of learning code and mentor and support you as you prepare for a career you’ll love.
+Our team will help you through the process of learning FullStack Development Coding and mentor and support team helps you to prepare for a career you’ll love.
 </details>
 <details>
 <summary>Which bootcamp should I take?</summary>